ErwinM/acts_as_tenant/README.md

 Setting the current tenant
 --------------------------
-There are three ways to set the current tenant: (1) by using the subdomain to lookup the current tenant, (2) by setting  the current tenant in the controller and
+There are three ways to set the current tenant: (1) by using the subdomain to lookup the current tenant, (2) by setting  the current tenant in the controller, and
-(3) setting the current tenant for a block.
+(3) by setting the current tenant for a block.

 **Use the subdomain to lookup the current tenant**